tropintropin/sash_windows/TIMELINE_EARLY_SASH_WINDOWS.md

 ```

+## Legend

+This diagram illustrates the earliest confirmed occurrences of *sash windows* across Europe, as well as their initial documented appearances in **early 18th-century Petrine Russia**.
+The aim of this study is to investigate potential transmission routes through which the sash window design may have been introduced into Russian architectural practice.

+The label `unbalanced` refers to early vertically sliding windows that lacked a counterbalancing mechanism — such as cords, pulleys, and weights — typically associated with the fully developed sash window system.

+The dates indicated in the diagram correspond to documented instances of sash window installation in the specified buildings.
+Where such precise information is unavailable, the general construction period of the building is provided instead.

+The chronology and data pertaining to Western Europe are primarily derived from the research of *Dr H. Louw*.
+Additional references and sources are listed in the [*Sources*](#sources) section.

 ## Sources
 1. Andreeva E. A. Peterburgskaya rezidenciya A. D. Menshikova v pervoj treti XVIII v. : Opisaniya palat, horom i sada: Issledovanie i dokumenty.
 Sankt-Peterburg: Istoricheskaya illyustraciya, 2013.
 360 s.
 1. Arkhipov N. I. Nikolai Il'ich Arkhipov.
 Issledovaniia po istorii Petergofa.
 Sankt-Peterburg: GMZ «Petergof», 2016.
 591 s.
 URL: https://peterhofmuseum.ru/assets/files/20170904/d31f3f8b1f758a51bf5a5c633e53da57.pdf